THE BRITISH ORTHOPAEDIC TRAUMA & ARTHROSCOPY ASSOCIATION

 (b) Application for Membership

-Application for membership should be made to the Secretary, accompanied by a Curriculum Vitae and the support of two referees who are Full Members of the Association.
+Application for membership should be made to the honorary secretary, accompanied by a Curriculum Vitae.
+The secretary should discuss the application with the president and the vice president or get it approved by at least two of the executive board members

 (c) Resignation/Cessation of Membership